-Below you will find a selection of Inspireurope publications and policy briefings.
+Below you will find a selection of publications and policy briefings produced by the Inspireurope+ project (2022 to 2025) and its predecessor, Inspireurope (2019 to 2022).
 The Inspireurope mapping report outlines existing support measures in Europe for researchers at risk.
 The Inspireurope national-level actions report gathers experiences of 14 national-level initatives in Europe supporting researchers at risk.
 Inspireurope policy briefings recommend improvements to existing measures, and make suggestions for new support.
 Inspireurope’s publications and policy briefings are the result of engagement with a wide range of stakeholders, including researchers at risk, higher education institutions and research organisations with experience in hosting or employing researchers at risk, and NGOs, networks and other projects dedicated to supporting researchers at risk.

 Inspireurope Recommendations: Expanding Opportunities in Europe for Researchers at Risk